gatsbyjs/gatsby/docs/blog/2017-09-13-why-is-gatsby-so-fast/index.md

 ![reactnext-gatsby-performance.008](reactnext-gatsby-performance.008.png)

 I open sourced the initial prototype of Gatsby in mid-2015.
-A year later, after I quit working on my startup, I went full-time on Gatsby as it seemed the most interesting and potentially fruitful thing I could do.
-Two months ago in July, Gatsby v1 was released.
+A year later, post failed startup, I went full-time on Gatsby as it seemed the most interesting and potentially fruitful thing I could do.
+After ten months of work, I, along with the 40 other contributors, released Gatsby v1.
 I'm currently working on a Gatsby-related startup.

 ![reactnext-gatsby-performance.007](reactnext-gatsby-performance.007.png)